Picture of Alex Bierman

 Alex Bierman’s research is centered on the study of aging and health, but encompasses a number of additional topics, including social psychology, religion, military sociology, and the family.
 This research is united by an interest in how social inequality conditions both exposure to stress and the consequences of stress as individuals age.
 Dr. Bierman frequently utilizes advanced methods of longitudinal data analysis in these studies as a means of facilitating a rigorous understanding of the causes and consequences of stress exposure across the life-course.

 Dr. Bierman's research has been published in a number of prominent outlets, including journals dedicated to health (Journal of Health and Social Behavior; Social Science and Medicine; Society and Mental Health), aging (The Gerontologist; Journal of Gerontology: Social Sciences), religion (Journal for the Scientific Study of Religion; Sociology of Religion), and social psychology (Social Psychology Quarterly).
-He previously co-edited the second edition of the Handbook of Sociology of Mental Health with Carol Aneshensel and Jo Phelan, which has over half a million chapter downloads world-wide.
-Currently, Dr. Bierman is co-editor of the journal Society and Mental Health, which is sponsored by the American Sociological Association’s Section on the Sociology of Mental Health.
+He previously co-edited the second edition of the Handbook of Sociology of Mental Health, which has been accessed over three-quarters of a million times worldwide.
+Dr. Bierman also co-edited the journal Society and Mental Health, which is sponsored by the American Sociological Association’s Section on the Sociology of Mental Health, and during his tenure Society and Mental Health was ranked in the top ten of Sociology journals by Journal Citation Reports.

 Courses